uktrade/mobius3/README.md

 - Just before the end of the upload, the final bytes of the file are read from disk.
 - A dummy "flush" file is written to the relevant directory.
 - Wait for the IN_CREATE event for this file.
 This ensures that any events since the final bytes were read have also been received.
-- If we did receive an IN_MODIFY event for the file, the file has been modified, and we do not upload the final bytes.
-Otherwise, we complete the upload.
-- Since IN_MODIFY was received, once the file has been closed will will receive an IN_CLOSE_WRITE, and we re-upload the file.
+- If we received an IN_MODIFY event for the file, the file has been modified, and we do not upload the final bytes.
+Since IN_MODIFY was received, once the file is closed we will receive an IN_CLOSE_WRITE, and we re-upload the file.
+If not such event is received, we complete the upload.

 An alternative to the above would be use a filesystem locking mechanism.
 However